Curriculum - Immunology Training

 Introduction/Overview of Programme

 Higher specialist training in Clinical Immunology follows on from CT1 and CT2 levels on the Core Medical Training programme.
-The duration of training is between 4 and 5 years, with clinical placements at the Manchester Royal Infirmary and
+The duration of training is between 4 and 5 years, with clinical placements at the Manchester Royal Infirmary and Salford Royal Hospital.
+Applicants are advised to be familiar with the curriculum for Immunology (available on the JRCPTB website) as this includes descriptions of the skills and knowledge trainees should acquire as well as detailing the methods through which training needs will be delivered.
+As for other programmes within specialist medicine, there is the ongoing requirement for maintaining an up to date e-portfolio and logbook to prove evidence of competences.

 General Description of Rotation

-In the first two years of training there is an emphasis on understanding the scientific basis that underpins the practice of immunology as trainees rotate between the Manchester Royal Infirmary and
+In the first two years of training there is an emphasis on understanding the scientific basis that underpins the practice of immunology as trainees rotate between the Manchester Royal Infirmary and Salford Royal Hospital, they will gain experience in both immune deficiency and allergy.
+Trainees will also be introduced into aspects of laboratory immunology.

 During years 3 and 4 of the training programme trainees will continue to develop skills in the clinical managements of patient with a wide-range of diseases; including immunodeficiency, autoimmune diseases and a wide spectrum of allergic disorders.
 Trainees also have the opportunity to attend a range of additional clinics in related specialties (including Rheumatology, Infectious Diseases, Dermatology, Nephrology and Transplantation) which are organised according to individual training needs.

 As Immunology is a small speciality, training days are organised nationally via the Royal College of Pathologists.
-Trainees are encouraged to use their study leave to attend these, which predominantly take place in
+Trainees are encouraged to use their study leave to attend these, which predominantly take place in London.
+The website www.hitchhikersguide.org.uk contains a training calendar, together with reading lists and past papers.

 There are many other education opportunities for trainees happening at both local and national levels: The University of Manchester has regular Immunology Group Meetings, and there is the opportunity to attend national conferences by the British Society for Immunology (BSI) and BSACI (British Society of Allergy and Clinical Immunology).